Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Results

-Figure 2: Top 5 characteristic terms and topic coherence scores (c_v) for each of the 14 NMF topics.
+Figure 2: Top five characteristic terms and topic coherence scores (c_v) for each of the 14 NMF topics, labelled and colour-coded by thematic category.

 Figure 3: LLM-assisted labels, thematic groupings, and descriptions for the 14 NMF topics.

-[16] The topic model identified five discrete topics within the Agreements & Contracts theme, compared to only two within Coordination, reflecting the greater variety and specificity of tasks involved in contractual work relative to general coordination activities.
-Within the Agreements & Contracts theme, individual topics showed distinct distributional patterns across the data sharing lifecycle, reflecting both process-ordered and cyclical forms of engagement.
+[17] The 14 topics were unevenly distributed across the four thematic categories.
+Five topics fell within the Agreements & Contracts theme, compared to only two within Coordination, reflecting the greater variety and specificity of tasks involved in contractual work relative to general coordination activities.

 Topic Distribution Across Lifecycle Phases